- American Physical Society Sites

 Please describe why someone applying to graduate school who is interested in a female-friendly department should choose your department.

-The Department of Physics at Purdue works hard to provide an environment comfortable for female students within our department and program of study.
+The Department of Physics and Astronomy at Purdue works hard to provide an environment comfortable for female students within our department and program of study.
 First, the department currently has 8 female faculty members (14%) who are very engaged with female students in the department.
 Second, through most of the last ten years, the Department has made special efforts to recruit women into its graduate program.
 We currently offer a Special Initiative Fellowship for incoming female students each year.
-We also have offer the Gary L. Wright Memorial Fellowship to a female graduate student who has completed coursework and is conducting dissertation research.
 Third, there is an active Women in Physics program in the department to provide a strong mentoring and social component for female students, faculty and staff.
 Female graduate students, postdocs, and faculty meet monthly over dinner to discuss current topics ranging from strategies for job seeking and conflicting roles women face between their research and their families to personal safety issues and opening lines of communication between men and women.
 Finally, the College of Science at Purdue University maintains a Graduate Mentoring Program through its Women in Science Programs (WISP).
 The Graduate Mentoring Program is a series of dinner meetings that feature a speaker in a relevant field, allows busy, dedicated scientists to share their experiences with one another at a convenient time.
 These meetings are invaluable in that they provide contact with role models, who are successful women in science, to the students in science.
 In addition, these meetings provide an opportunity to increase informal networking between faculty members and graduate students.